Last update on April 2019

 - Thesis on the development of knowledge relative to serious accidents: this aims to analyze, from a socio-historic perspective, the development of knowledge relative to severe accidents (also known as core melt accidents), the emergence of corium as object (reactor core components that melt) and the various modes for managing it, including the In-Vessel Melt Retention (IVMR) project led by IRSN.
 Thesis in the field of Sociology of Technologies and Sciences being carried out by Maël Goumri and supervised by Soraya Boudia (Université Paris Descartes).

 - Thesis on the dynamics involved in risk regulation regimes applied to flooding risk-related instruments: aiming to characterize risk regulation systems related to regulatory instruments.
-Thesis in the field of Management Sciences being carried out by Michaël Mangeon, supervised by Frédérique Pallez (Mines Paris-Tech).
+Thesis in the field of Management Sciences defended by Michaël Mangeon, supervised by Frédérique Pallez (Mines Paris-Tech).

 Both these research projects come under Action 1 of the AGORAS project, coordinated by Olivier Chanton.